stjudecloud/docs/docs/guides/forms/how-to-fill-out-Extension.md

 ### Frequently Asked Questions

-**Q. What if I did not fill out the Data Download Permission section of the origianl DAA, but now I want to download data?**
+**Q. What if I did not fill out the Data Download Permission section of the original DAA, but now I want to download data?**

 **A.** Since this would be a change in terms from the original agreement, you would need to fill out a new DAA (including the Data Download Permission section) for any datasets you want to download.